-Usually, it’s never a good idea to edit the Registry, because the database contains low-level settings necessary for the OS and certain apps to work correctly.
+On Windows 10, it’s never a good idea to edit the Registry, because the database contains low-level settings necessary for the operating system and certain apps to work correctly.

-You probably didn’t know this, but the OS keeps a backup of a working Registry for recovery purposes, which you can use to manually restore your computer to a working condition when you don’t have a backup.
+You probably didn’t know, but Windows 10 keeps a backup of a working Registry for recovery purposes, which you can use to manually restore your computer to a working condition when you don’t have a backup.

 To manually restore the Registry on Windows 10, use these steps: